james LEE webb

 Duration: September 2017-january 2018

-James is a recent artist-in-residence at New Harmony Clay Project.
+James was a artist-in-residence at New Harmony Clay Project.
 During his time in New Harmony, he continued to investigate Lexical-gustatory synesthesia as an explorative tool for art making and what the ethos of authenticity means to him through his synesthesia.
 James researched the bold, sore question of what is authentic—or perhaps a better question—what makes us think that the things we know are authentically beautiful?
 He aimed to bring himself to a place of better understanding and create a more tightly bound body of work.
 He believes that being an artist has no retirement, and each next step in his journey will help carry him through his artistic endeavors as a professional artist.

 How many years have you been working as a clay artist?
 Gosh, I feel that I’ve been a maker longer than I’ve been an artist.
 But, I’ve hand my hands in clay both artistically and seriously for ten years and some change… but I’ve been working as a clay artist, I would say, for four years.